 I have been wisely advised to look up EU toy safety regulations after I had thoughts of selling anything on this site, to make sure I am complying with Trading Standards Directives.
 Having read through the legal documents, I can see that many of the contents of the Discovery Boxes, although not ‘toys’ at all, are legally classed as such because they are part of a collection intended (by me) for children under 14 to play with.
 But they are not CE certified (the toy safety mark) because they are not toys, but household objects, antique instruments, natural stones, feathers, hand made items etc!
+As such, they have not been tested for toy safety compliance.
+Although many will have been tested for other legal compliances, others (being simply objects found in nature) are not tested for anything.
 And almost the entire Magnet Box is defunct, due to legislation preventing strong magnets being sold for use by anyone under 14.
 Moreover, toys are not permitted to be flammable.
 So what do I do with the pieces of wood then?
 And (sob!) the boxes are mostly made of cardboard!

 Whenever one is dealing with small children in any professional or sales capacity, any possibility of any risk, however small, has to be assessed, and if possible, eliminated.
 No-one wants to be held responsible for inadvertantly causing risk of harm to someone else’s child.